ncatlab/nlab-content/pages/9/7/6/0/10679/content.md

 which sends a general [[topological space]] to a [[compact topological spaces|compact]] [[Hausdorff topological space]], called its _Stone-&#268;ech compactification_.
 This hence exhibits $Top_{CHaus}$ as a [[reflective subcategory]] of all of $Top$.

-The Stone-Cech compactification is in general "very large", even for "ordinary" non-compact spaces such as the [[real line]].
+The Stone-Čech compactification is in general "very large", even for "ordinary" non-compact spaces such as the [[real line]].

 For more details see at _[compactum -- Stone-&#268;ech compactification](compactum#StoneCechCompactification)_